LittleGreyCells/escheme/README.md

 _escheme_ is an aspiring implementation of the algorithmic language scheme, supporting approximately 90% of the R3RS standard.
 Granted, the R3RS standard is dated, a scheme report from the late 1980s.
-This is due both to the time of its inception as well as from a desire to constrain the design target.
+This is due both to the time frame of escheme's inception as well as from a desire to constrain the design target.
 As such it has been principally an experimental testbed for exploring models of evaluation, interpreter design and construction.